 Wavelength’s values & mission

-Improving the experience of LBGTIQ patients and clients
+Improving the experience of LGBTQIASB+ patients and clients

 Respecting diversity of cultures, experiences and sexualities

-We understand the LGBTIQ is a broad and diverse community.
+We understand the LGBTQIASB+ is a broad and diverse community.
 Our resources aim to improve patient care by celebrating diversity within diversity!

 courses